-- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2.
+- Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2.
 Open the system. - 3.
-Move the jumper on the system-board jumper from pins 4 and 6 to pins 2 and 4. - 4.
-Close the system.
+Move the jumper on the system-board jumper from pins 4 and 6 to pins 2 and 4.

 The existing passwords are not disabled (erased) until the system boots with the jumper on pins 2 and 4.
 However, before you assign a new system and/or setup password, you must move the jumper back to pins 4 and 6.